Academic Camp Grades 3-8

 Life is to short not to read short stories!!!
 Leap into 4 very thought-provoking but different short stories and learn how to write you own short story at the same time.
 Lets take this adventure of writing, reading, role play, small, large group work, art and watching different movie, and music videos.
 You will see how a short story can grab you and take you into another realm of thinking.
 Join me as we enter the short story zone!

 Reading, Writing and Comprehension (Grades 7 – 8)

 The Reading and Writing Workshop is designed to advance cognitive skills through directed reading activities that include: understanding key vocabulary words of assigned readings, answering questions about assigned readings, and generating written responses to assigned readings that reflect understanding as well as higher thinking skills.

-Science (Grades 7 – 8) Introduction to Electronics and Microcontrollers
+Science (Grades 7 – 8): Sustainability and the Environment

 Sign Language (Grades 3 – 8)